theirishkiwi/victor-hugo/site/content/en/blog/complaining.md

 +++
 date = "2019-06-14T23:00:00+00:00"
-published = false
+published = true
-tags = ["negative", "positive", "complaining", "weather"] title = "How talking about the weather might be bad for you"
+tags = ["negative", "positive", "complaining", "weather", "NLP", "thoughts"] title = "How talking about the weather might be bad for you"

 +++